hperrin/svelte-material-ui/packages/data-table/README.md

 # More Information

-See [Data tables](https://material.io/components/data-tables) in the Material design spec.
+See [Data tables](https://m2.material.io/components/data-tables) in the Material design spec.

-See [Data Table](https://github.com/material-components/material-components-web/tree/v14.0.0/packages/mdc-data-table) in MDC-Web for information about the upstream library's architecture.